jackb1434/GuessingGame/README.md

    - Upon winning a game, the program will congratulate the player with a random winning message.

 7. **Score System**:
-   - The score system will take the max amount of paints a player can win (250) and divide it by the amount of attempts it took the player to guess.
+   - The score system will take the max amount of points a player can win (250) and divide it by the amount of attempts it took the player to guess.

 ## Initial Errors